eswagel/SymbolicsMathLink.jl/README.md

 ## Contributing

 Contributions to SymbolicsMathLink.jl are welcome!
-To contribute, please submit a pull request.
+To contribute, please submit a pull request or raise an issue.

 ## License